Is spinal care effective?

 Spinal care is an overall way of looking at the human body.
 It's based on the idea that the body is self-sustaining and self-healing.
 The body is in essence completely controlled by the brain through its connection via the spinal cord and the vast networks of nerves that make up the body.
 When this system is not functioning at its peak, the overall performance of the human body is lacking.

-While it's often perceived that the chiropractor is solely here to treat back and neck pain, this is simply a small piece of what the profession really is capable of handling.
-Chiropractors not only treat soft and hard tissue problems such as sciatica and joint pain, but are largely called on to deal with more significant issues.
+While it's often perceived that spinal care is solely here to treat back and neck pain, this is simply a small piece of what the profession really is capable of handling.
+Those who have studied chiropractic not only treat soft and hard tissue problems such as sciatica and joint pain, but are largely called on to deal with more significant issues.
 Some of these issues include fibromyalgia, allergies, insomnia, headaches and many more.

 What is an assessment?
 Is it safe?

 Assessments, or manipulation as they're sometimes referred to is the minor movement of vertebrae in the spine.
 The objective of this movement is to realign vertebrae that have moved out of place for a number of reasons ranging from normal daily activity to trauma such as a car accident.

 When these vertebrae are out of place, it has an overall systemic effect from muscular to the central nervous system.
 Without proper alignment and flow of all nerves and systems in the body from the brain, we can't function at our peak.

 An assessment is often a pressure utilizing the hands or an instrument to move a vertebrae back into place.
 This happens with a quick movement and is often without discomfort.
 You may hear a noise that sounds like you're cracking your knuckles referred to as joint cavitation.
 It is the release of gases such as oxygen and nitrogen from the joint.